HERMANS

 "Herman Kenai," I bowed to him and smiled.

-"You're not going to believe this, but my name is Herman Kenai too, no such thing as coincidence huh?"
+"You're not going to believe this, but my name is Herman Kenai, too.
+There's no such thing as coincidence, huh?"
 He laughed at the irony of the situation.
 I was covered with chicken skin.

 "Wow," I replied.
 "What the hell?"

-"Herman," his eyes seemed to peer into mine with a strange kind of understanding.
+"Herman," his eyes seemed to peer into mine with a strange understanding.
 "Why did you agree to pray with me just now even though I'm not a Buddhist?"

-"I just think that prayer is prayer no matter what form it comes in.
-We're all traveling to the same mountain, How we get there might be different but there's no reason we can't help each other along the way."
-That's how I felt about it, I wasn't sure how he was going to take it.
+"I just think prayer is prayer no matter its form.
+We're all traveling to the same mountain; how we get there might differ, but there's no reason we can't help each other along the way."
+That's how I felt about it; I wasn't sure how he was going to take it.
 Not everyone agrees.

-"It'll be a fine misty rain like just a minute ago, it'll come when there's not supposed to be one."
+"It'll be a fine misty rain like just a minute ago; it'll come when there's not supposed to be one."
 That was Herman's last word.
-He passed with a smile on his face, and there was an aura of peace and tranquility in his appearance.
-The EMT and the firefighters arrived about the same time as the police.
+He passed with a smile on his face, and his appearance was peaceful and tranquil.
+The EMT and the firefighters arrived at about the same time as the police.
 It was 2:44 in the morning.

 .............